U1R4/U1R4/README.md

 <h2 align="center">Hi!
-My name is Uira Cardoso and I'm a FreeLancer, from Brazil...</h2>
+My name is Uira Cardoso and I'm a Student, from Brazil...</h2>

 ###